 Mr. Halligan has worked extensively in Australia, the United States and the United Kingdom.
 In recent years, Mr. Halligan has consulted and trained on engineering processes for companies whose goals have been to successfully commercialize their technologies.

-The passion Mr. Halligan brings to systems engineering, and how to translate it into enterprise improvement, have benefited countless organizations worldwide: private, government and academic.
+The passion Mr. Halligan brings to systems engineering, and how to translate it into enterprise improvement, has benefited countless organizations worldwide: private, government and academic.
 Mr. Halligan has gained experience in almost every definable business sector, over a broad spectrum of technologies.
 He has performed engineering, engineering management and project management roles in private enterprise, including large transnational corporations and in the intelligence area of the public sector.

 Products and systems developed by Mr. Halligan over many years have achieved commercial success in the United States and in Australia, and remain in use today.
 Application areas in which Mr. Halligan has significant experience are communications, medical products, aviation, consumer products, energy, land transportation, space and defense.